TommyGymer/Flight-Sim/Analysis.md

 Microsoft Flight Sim 2020 is the current flag ship product of the Microsoft Flight Sim lineup and is a fully furnished and refined product as would be expected from a Microsoft product.

 The main issue with Microsoft Flight Sim 2020 for the problem I am trying to solve is, beside the almost triple A title cost, are the high hardware requirements for a decent experience.

 ---
+#### Requirements to compete
+- High quality models and rendering
+- Detailed environment
+- Accurate physics
+- Wide range of compatibility
+- Weather

+Performance is also a major take away from this research, as it will need to run faster in some way than Microsoft Flight Sim while still completing with modern graphics and physics.

+To complete in terms of performance, I will need to make use of a modern 3D rendering library to ensure that I do not spend the entire project only on optimising a sub par implementation.

+---
 ### Features